webronen/PiiDrone_X-314_Quad/pid-autotune-via-relay-feedback.md

 ## Overview

-Generates safe, flyable PID gains for roll, pitch, and yaw axes using a balanced test bench setup.
-Relay excitation is applied to induce controlled oscillations, allowing precise measurement of system dynamics and minimizing root mean square error (RMSE).
-This method provides a reliable baseline for manual tuning, with real-time safety constraints in place to maintain stable flight behavior during initial testing.
+Automatically finds safe, flyable PID gains for roll, pitch, and yaw using a balanced test bench.
+Relay excitation creates controlled oscillations, enabling precise measurement of system response and minimizing RMSE.
+The result is a reliable starting point for manual tuning, with real-time safety limits for stable initial tests.

 ## Tuning Algorithm

-- For each axis, tuning runs in 3 stages: P, D, I.
+- Each axis is tuned in 3 stages: P, D, I.
-- Each stage uses relay excitation (setpoint alternates every 2s).
+- Relay excitation (setpoint alternates every 2s) induces oscillation.
-- At each gain value, collect squared error samples for 2s, compute RMS error.
+- For each gain, collect squared error samples for 2s and compute RMSE.
-- Track the gain with the lowest RMS error for each stage.
+- The best gain (lowest RMSE) is tracked for each stage.

 ### Stages and Parameters

-- **P stage:** 0 → 15.0 (step 0.5), advance if RMSE < 0.12 (~6.9°) or max.
+- **P:** 0 → 15.0 (step 0.5), next if RMSE < 0.12 (~6.9°) or max.
-- **D stage:** 0 → 3.0 (step 0.2), advance if RMSE < 0.08 (~4.6°) or max.
+- **D:** 0 → 3.0 (step 0.2), next if RMSE < 0.08 (~4.6°) or max.
-- **I stage:** 0 → 2.0 (step 0.1), finish if RMSE < 0.06 (~3.4°) or max.
+- **I:** 0 → 2.0 (step 0.1), done if RMSE < 0.06 (~3.4°) or max.

 ### RMS Error Metric

-All stages use the same RMSE:
+All stages use:

 $RMSE = \sqrt{\frac{1}{N} \sum_{i=1}^N (e_i)^2}$

 where $e_i$ is the error at sample $i$, $N$ is the sample count.

-### Implementation Notes

-- Static structs per axis track stage, best values, and timing.
-- Hardware timer ensures precise intervals and relay switching.
-- Gains are bounded; fallback to zero if tuning fails or limits are hit.
-- Each axis is tuned independently.
-- No dynamic memory allocation.

 ## Results

-- Tuning time: ~8–32 seconds per axis (depends on system response).
+- Tuning time: ~8–32 seconds per axis (depends on system response)
-- Stage progression: Ends when RMSE target or gain limit is reached.
+- Stage ends when RMSE target or gain limit is reached
-- Gains: Performance-based selection for a safe, flyable starting point.
+- Gains: Safe, flyable starting point
-- Robustness: RMSE-based approach is immune to noise and zero-crossing issues.
+- Robust: Immune to noise and zero-crossing issues
-- Early completion: Can finish in as few as 8 relay flips if performance targets are met quickly.
+- Can finish in as few as 8 relay flips if targets are met quickly
-- Actual: Each stage ends when RMSE goal or gain limit is reached.

 ## References